NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Dual-Weapon Warrior Dedication.md

 You're exceptional in your use of two weapons.
-You gain the [[Feats/Double Slice|Double Slice]] fighter feat.
+You gain the [[Double Slice|Double Slice]] fighter feat.
 This serves as Double Slice for the purpose of meeting prerequisites.

 **Special** You can't select another dedication feat until you gain two other feats from the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.sAFWD8D0RKH4m25n|Dual-Weapon Warrior]] archetype.